mittsq/dodgypilot/readme.md

 ## What is it and why is it dodgy?
 This is an extremely dodgy (No FCW, and driver can press accelerator) fork of openpilot, optimised for a TSS-P Prius with pedal, use with extreme caution.

+Panda safety changes were made, do not enable uploader or your device will get banned.

 ## General information
 Fork should only be used on a TSS-P Toyota/Lexus vehicle as there are stock features being replaced with vehicle specific features.